akielaries/RPI-OS-tut/README.md

 # Work in progress...
+This project is part of a bigger toolchain aimed to be in a hardware->software type sequence.

 Building an operating system on the Raspberry Pi 2 with eventual implementation on the aarch64 Raspberry Pi 3 & 4.